Importing and exporting goods can be complicated. We make sure that all the correct procedures are followed and the right forms are completed.

 If you are shipping goods, it is your responsibility to ensure that you are not posting or shipping any restricted or prohibited items.
 It is essential to make sure that you know what is and what isn’t allowed to be shipped, otherwise you could find that you are prosecuted for shipping prohibited goods.

-To have peace of mind, before shipping any goods, here is a list of current prohibited and restricted goods.
-Please note this list is correct at time of production (July 2016).
-This list may change, so be sure to always check before sending anything that you are unsure of:
+To have peace of mind, before shipping any goods, here is a general list of currently prohibited and restricted goods.
+Please note this list is a general guideline and full information please refer to the latest updates, posted by IATA, Postal operator and Courier companies.

 - Cash (bank notes, currency notes and coins)